 Back when I started this blog, I wrote about how my experiment with not buying anything new for more than a year greatly influenced the desire to edit my life in other ways.

 Although it’s now been several years since my self-imposed moratorium ended, that experience continues to influence how, when and why I shop, and what I shop for.

 This is not intended to be a condemnation of shopping, nor a judgment on what others choose to do.
 Rather, it’s something I tried that had a profound, lasting, positive effect on me, and I share it with the hope that it might help someone else.

-It was hot, even by Arizona standards, so after a couple hours I sought refuge in the shops that line the streets of the charming downtown.
-Turns out it was my lucky day — in the Antique Depot on Glassell Street, I found a brand new Banana Republic leather jacket for $24.
+During the annual Labor Day International Street Fair in Orange, I checked out a few of the shops that line the streets of the charming downtown — mostly to get out of the heat.
+Turns out it was my lucky day — in the Antique Depot on Glassell Street, I found a brand new leather jacket for $24.

-A black leather jacket’s been on my wish list for years (inspired by the iconic Francoise Hardy — or Elvis?), and although this one wasn’t exactly what I was looking for, the price, quality and classic shape were simply too good to pass up:
+A black leather jacket had been on my wish list, mostly inspired by the iconic Francoise Hardy photo, and although this one wasn’t exactly what I was looking for, the price, quality and classic shape were too good to pass up: